guardian/pan-domain-authentication/README.md

 * **googleAuthSecret** - this is the secret for the google app you autheniticate with - this is obtained from the google [Google Developer Console](https://console.developers.google.com)

-* **google2faUser, google2faPassword, google2faAppDomain and multifactorGroupId** - these are optional parameters for using a group based 2 factor auth verification, see explanation below
+* **googleServiceAccountId, googleServiceAccountCert, google2faUser and multifactorGroupId** - these are optional parameters for using a group based 2 factor auth verification, see explanation below

 ## Integrating with your app